 - Agronomic: barley, rye, wheat

-- Education and Training: demonstration, farmer to farmer, workshop, youth education
+- Education and Training: decision support system, demonstration, extension, farmer to farmer, mentoring, networking, on-farm/ranch research, participatory research, technical assistance, workshop

 - Natural Resources/Environment: biodiversity